sachinML/IPC/README.md

-# Data Compression
+# Information Processing and Compression
-Huffman coding is used here for implementing the Data Compression.
+Implemnetation of Huffman coding for effieicent data compression.